Åsfrid Svensen

-Åsfrid Svensen (born 21 May 1936) is a Norwegian literary historian.

-She was a professor of Nordic literature at the University of Oslo.
-She has published on Arne Garborg and Olav Duun, among others.
-She is a member of the Norwegian Academy of Science and Letters.
+Åsfrid Svensen (21 May 1936 – 9 May 2026) was a Norwegian literary historian and a professor of Nordic literature at the University of Oslo.
+She has published a number of books, on Arne Garborg and Olav Duun, among others.
+She was also a member of the Norwegian Academy of Science and Letters.
 In 2001 she received the NBU-prisen.
+Svensen died on 9 May 2026, at the age of 89.